Operator representation of spatiotemporal quantum correlations: Non-representability of general processes

 is an $n\times m$ partial isometry that sends the subspace $\mathcal{H}$ to the 2-dimensional subspace $\mathcal{K}=\mathrm{span}\big(e^{(n)}_{1},e^{(n)}_{2}\big)\subseteq\C^{n}$ isometrically and sends the orthogonal complement $\mathcal{H}^{\perp}\subseteq\C^{m}$ to the zero subspace in $\C^{n}$.
 Here, $P_{\mathcal{H}}=V^{\dag}V\in\Alg{A}$ is the orthogonal projection operator onto the subspace $\mathcal{H}$ inside $\C^{m}$, while $P_{\mathcal{H}}^{\perp}=\mathds{1}_{m}-P_{\mathcal{H}}$ is the orthogonal projection onto $\mathcal{H}^{\perp}$.
 Example~\ref{ex:nonlinearity} can now be applied on $\mathcal{H}$ and $\mathcal{K}$, since $\mathcal{H}\oplus\mathcal{H}^{\perp}=\C^{m}$ and $\mathcal{K}\oplus\mathcal{K}^{\perp}=\C^{n}$.
 More specifically, take

-and $\obs{B}=(a,b,c,d)\cdot\boldsymbol{\sigma}$, where $\mathbf{x}$, $\mathbf{y}$, and $|-\>\<-|$ are defined as in Example~\ref{ex:nonlinearity} (the choices of the $(m-2)\times(m-2)$ bottom-right subblocks of $\obs{A}^{(1)}$ and $\obs{A}^{(2)}$ guarantee that the spectra are the same as in Example~\ref{ex:nonlinearity}). \eprf
+and $\obs{B}=(a,b,c,d)\cdot\boldsymbol{\sigma}$, where $\mathbf{x}$, $\mathbf{y}$, and $|-\>\<-|$ are defined as in Example~\ref{ex:nonlinearity} (the choices of the $(m-2)\times(m-2)$ bottom-right subblocks of $\obs{\Alg{A}}^{(1)}$ and $\obs{\Alg{A}}^{(2)}$ guarantee that the spectra are the same as in Example~\ref{ex:nonlinearity}). \eprf

-The fact that there exists non-representable processes implies that there are two-time quantum correlations which may not be realized by spacelike-separated systems, whose correlations are always representable by a density operator.
+The fact that there exists non-representable processes implies that there are two-time quantum correlations which may not be realized by spacelike-separated systems, whose correlations are always representable by a density operator, or any operator in $\Alg{A}\otimes\Alg{B}$ for that matter.
 Despite having only constructed one example of a non-representable process in all dimensions, we suspect that generic processes $(\mathcal{E},\rho)$ are non-representable.
-The only exceptions we have found so far occur when either $\mathcal{E}$ is a discard-and-prepare channel or $\rho$ is the maximally mixed state (cf.\ Proposition~\ref{LMXS579}).
+The only exceptions we have found so far occur when either $\mathcal{E}$ is a discard-and-prepare channel or $\rho$ is the maximally mixed state (cf.\ Example~\ref{LMXS579}).
 We leave this as an open question for future study.